-Moreover, knowing how to articulate one's self – knowing how to write – makes all the difference in one’s career and can separate the average from the exceptional in fields, such as law, medicine, or business.
+Moreover, knowing how to articulate yourself – knowing how to write – makes all the difference in your career and can separate the average from the exceptional in fields, such as law, medicine, and business.

-Loyola's Baltimore setting provides wonderful opportunities for students to learn about influential writers and intern at leading publications like the Baltimore Sun.
-Students may also collaborate with local non-profit organizations and communities in courses offering service-learning.
+Lastly, Loyola's Baltimore setting provides wonderful opportunities for you to learn about influential writers and intern at leading publications like the Baltimore Sun.
+You may also collaborate with local non-profit organizations and communities in courses offering service-learning.

 Frequently Asked Questions about the Loyola Writing Department